-The options described here are generally considered palliative treatment because their main aim is to improve quality of life by reducing symptoms.
+The options described here are generally considered palliative treatment because their main aim is to improve quality of life by reducing the symptoms of pleural mesothelioma.
 Palliative treatment is one aspect of palliative care, in which a team of health professionals aim to meet your physical, practical, emotional, spiritual and social needs.
 The palliative care team also provides support to families and carers.

 Contacting the palliative care team soon after diagnosis gives them the opportunity to get to know you, your family and your circumstances.
 Although other professionals will be responsible for your treatment in the earlier part of your diagnosis, the palliative care team can become involved when needed.